Little Savannah Makes Public Debut

 The little one appeared to be taking in her surroundings, looking out from her pram with big blue eyes.
 Both the Princess Royal and Vice Admiral Laurence ensured that Savannah was doing okay – each peering in to their young granddaughter’s pram on several occassions.
 As for mummy, Autumn showed that even a royal mother can never have enough hands – popping her daughter’s pacifier into her mouth for safe-keeping while covering the pram with a white blanket.

 Savannah was born on December 29th, and is the first child for Peter and Autumn Phillips.
 She also has the significance of being the first grandchild of Princess Anne, and the first great-grandchild of Queen Elizabeth II.Filed under British Royals

-Tagged Autumn Phillips, Captain Mark Phillips, Horse Racing, Horses, Savannah Phillips, The Princess Royal, Timothy Laurence, Zara Phillips.
+Tagged Autumn Phillips, Captain Mark Phillips, Horse Racing, Horses, Savannah Phillips, The Princess Royal, Timothy Laurence, Zara Tindall.